-• Vehicle must be stopped.

-- Vehicle must be on a 2-7% approximate grade (depending on equipped transmission). - Gear selection matches vehicle direction (i.e., vehicle facing uphill is in forward gear; vehicle backing uphill is in REVERSE gear).
+- Vehicle must be stopped. - Vehicle must be on a 3% (manual transmission), 3.5% (automated manual transmission), or 8% grade or greater (automatic transmission) hill. - Gear selection matches vehicle uphill direction (i.e., vehicle facing uphill is in forward gear; vehicle backing uphill is in REVERSE gear).

-HSA will work in all forward gears, reverse and neutral (if equipped with a manual transmission) when the activation criteria have been met.
+HSA will work in REVERSE and all forward gears when the activation criteria have been met.
 The system will not activate if the vehicle is placed in NEUTRAL or PARK.

-There may be situations on minor hills (i.e., less than 7%), with a loaded vehicle, or while pulling a trailer, when the system will not activate and slight rolling may occur.
+There may be situations on minor hills with a loaded vehicle, or while pulling a trailer, when the system will not activate and slight rolling may occur.
 This could cause a collision with another vehicle or object.
 Always remember the driver is responsible for braking the vehicle.